evannetwork/api-blockchain-core/docs/blockchain/executor-wallet.rst

     executor.executeContractTransaction(contract, functionName, inputOptions, ...functionArguments);

-execute a transaction against the blockchain, handle gas exceeded and return values from contract function
+execute a transaction against the blockchain, handle gas exceeded and return values from contract function,

+note, that a from passed to this function will be replaced with the wallets address and that transactions, that transfer EVEs to a target account, will be rejected

 ----------
 Parameters